dotse/tls-fed-auth/tls-fed-auth.md

 The following metadata signature protected headers are REQUIRED:

-*   alg (_algorithm_) REQUIRED
+*   `alg` (Algorithm)

     Identifies the algorithm used to generate the JWT signature [@RFC7515] section 4.1.1.

-*   exp (_expiration time_) REQUIRED
+*   `iat` (Issued At)

+    Identifies the time on which the signature was issued.
+Its value MUST be a number containing a NumericDate value.

+*   `exp` (Expiration Time)

     Identifies the expiration time on and after which the signature and metadata are no longer valid.
 The expiration time of the metadata MUST be set to the value of exp.
-The value must be a JSON number representing seconds that have elapsed since 1970-01-01T00:00:00Z.
+Its value MUST be a number containing a NumericDate value.

-*   iss (_issuer_) REQUIRED
+*   `iss` (Issuer)

     URI that identifies the publisher of metadata.
 The issuer claim MUST be used to prevent conflicts of entities of the same name from different federations.

-*   kid (_key ID_) REQUIRED
+*   `kid` (Key Identifier)

     The key ID is used to identify the signing key in the key set used to sign the JWT.